OeufsDePie/MATRIX/docs/source/user/workspaces.rst

 In a scene, you can import pictures.
 You can either import them from a directory, or from a camera.
 We will be talking about how to import pictures from a camera in another part.

-..Current limitations and possible improvements ..---------------------------------------------
-..Our actual implementation of the workspace is quiet functionnal but there are still a few problems with workspace that we unfortunatelly notice too late :

-..- If you have multiple workspace and try to switch workspace, you will still have pictures from your last workspace.